 Its headstock can be repositioned to the tail end of the bed, an excellent feature for outboard turning.
 If you have relatively large projects, you can get the 20-inch extension which you will have to get separately as the lathe is sold without any accessories.
 The extension is not needed for medium scale as the lathe gives you 24 inches between centers, enough to fit most home furniture pieces.

-|50-650, 325-2100, 650-4200 RPM (three speed)|
+|50-650, 325-2100, 650-4200 RPM (three-speed)

 |8 Amp, 60 Hz, PWM

 |52 × 22 × 22 inches

-For the best-detailed work, the Laguna Revo 1524 features 24 indexing positions at 15 intervals while the headstock and tailstock accept an MT2 taper.
 When you have a broad market, it’s in your best interest to keep it happy.
-There is no better way to do so than producing quality products.
-The precise position adjustment facilitates in precisely that it ensures an ideal point to point alignment.
-All this is coupled with an easy to understand adjustment of 4 screws, and minor manipulation of the drive centres brings the lathe to the best possible alignment.
+There is no better way to do so than to produce quality products.
+The Laguna Revo 1524 features 24 indexing positions at 15 intervals, while the headstock and tailstock accept an MT2 taper for the best-detailed work.
+The precise position adjustment facilitates in precisely that it ensures an ideal point-to-point alignment.
+This is coupled with an easy-to-understand adjustment of 4 screws and minor manipulation of the drive centers bringing the lathe to the best possible alignment.

 - 24 indexing positions

 The PWM (Pulse Width Modulation) motor uses transistors for fast communication between the Laguna motor and controller.
 PWM controls stabilize the RPM, giving consistent torque (voltage) when using speeds at low RPM.
 You can turn with confidence at any speed on the Laguna REVO 1524 Lathe.

 Adjustable legs allow you to set the height of the 1524 lathe at just the right height.
 Leveling feet provide micro-adjustments to level the lathe.